-Arsenal lost 1-0 to Stoke City at the Bet365 Stadium after a goal from former Real Madrid and PSG man Jese on his Potters debut.
+Arsenal lost 1-0 on the road to Stoke City after a goal from former Real Madrid and PSG man Jese on his Potters debut.

 Matchday: Team News – Player Ratings – Match Highlights

 Match: Stoke City v Arsenal

 It’s been a place of disappointment in the past but the Gunners started brightly away in the Potteries, going in-line with the more recent record.
 The passing was slick and confident with Alex Oxlade-Chamberlain and Hector Bellerin looking particularly sharp out wide.

 Stoke were playing an unfavoured 3-4-3 formation and it was giving Arsenal a lot of opportunities early on.
 Lacazette, Welbeck and both full-backs were able to find space in behind the Potters’ backline early on but the Gunners couldn’t create any real chances.